variscia/Cashier-Queue-System/README.md

 ## Linked List
 ![Alt Text](http://g.recordit.co/QJQJMPze0C.gif)
-A header file that contains the function of adding new queue and dequeue using the pop function.
+A header file that contains linked list function of adding new queue and dequeue using the pop function.
 It also contains printing or displaying function of the queue.

 ## Team
 * Ariq Mahira - 1806187575